Majeed7/EntityLinking/README.md

 - **Customized Tokenization:** Features a specialized tokenizer designed to process HTML-formatted texts effectively, facilitating broader application.

 ### Installation
-To utilize EntityLinking, begin by constructing the necessary SNOMED and ICD-10 databases using scripts found in the `dbCreation` directory.
-Pre-built databases, reflecting the latest versions of SNOMED and ICD-10, are available for download at [SURFdrive](https://surfdrive.surf.nl/files/index.php/s/jtF1auvFjVIqbT7).
+To utilize the package, begin by constructing the necessary SNOMED and ICD-10 databases using scripts found in the `dbCreation` directory.
+Pre-built databases, reflecting the latest versions of SNOMED and ICD-10, are available for download at [here](https://surfdrive.surf.nl/files/index.php/s/jtF1auvFjVIqbT7).
 After downloading, place these databases in the `data` folder and initiate a sample entity linking process by running `run_me.py`.

 ### Credits
 EntityLinking draws inspiration and leverages certain functionalities from PymedTermino, specifically its SQLite text search capabilities.
 This integration allows for enhanced performance and flexibility in handling biomedical terminologies.
 (See [PymedTermino](https://github.com/MedevaKnowledgeSystems/pymedtermino))